 Do I need to insure my exchange partner to drive my car or will their own insurance cover them?

-In the majority of cases, exchange partners are simply added to the host’s vehicle insurance, but since policies differ widely between people, companies, and countries, you’ll need to check with your insurance company before doing a vehicle swap.
+In the majority of cases, exchange partners are simply added to the host’s car insurance, but since policies differ widely between people, companies, and countries, you’ll need to check with your insurance company before doing a vehicle swap.

 What happens if my exchange partner has an accident while driving my car?